Serve inFlute glass

 It's hard not to like this blend of peaches and sparkling wine.
+Lemon juice adds balance and a citrusy bite while peach schnapps boosts peachy flavour.
+If you prefer drier then switch prosecco to brut champagne.

 It has long been traditional in Italy to marinade fresh peaches in wine and the Bellini draws on this tradition, combining prosecco wine with puréed white peaches.